 U of T startup Braze Mobility is bettering the lives of people in powered wheelchairs.

 Powered wheelchairs are large and heavy, yet they need to maneuver through all kinds of tight spaces designed for people on foot.

-The difficulty of operating powered wheelchairs can lead to embarrassing accidents and seem daunting for many people who would enjoy the greater freedom and mobility these devices afford.
+The difficulty of operating powered wheelchairs can lead to accidents and seem daunting for many people who would enjoy the greater freedom and mobility these devices afford.

 U of T startup Braze Mobility has devised a solution—a range of adjustable blind spot sensors that mount to wheelchairs and scooters to help people get around more easily and safely.
 These sensors provide feedback on the proximity of obstacles, allowing people to navigate challenging spaces, follow social distancing guidelines more easily, and feel more confident.

 When Braze co-founder and CEO Pooja Viswanathan was a researcher at U of T’s Intelligent Assistive Technology and Systems Lab (IATSL), she recognized that the technology for powered wheelchairs was not adapting to peoples’ needs.
 “We saw an opportunity to make powered wheelchairs safe for a greater range of people, giving them back their mobility and independence,” she says.